juanha2/HollowFaith/README.md

 - D: Move right
 - W: Climb up
 - S: Climb down

-- Space: Jump
+- Space: Jump (jump on enemy to eliminate him in only one action (It is dangerous))
 - Hold Space while in air: hover

-*When a crow appears, it means you have no sight of landing.
-You have to max jump and hover everytime you see this bird.
+- N: Throw a rock to hit the enemies.
+(You need two hits to eliminate them)

 ## Find this project's repository in:
 https://github.com/juanha2/HollowFaith